onap/policy-parent/docs/drools/clsimulation.rst

 Using the Simulators
 --------------------

 To check the status of the simulators, run the command: "*features status*".
-If the feature controlloop-utils is enabled, the simulators are being used, otherwise, they are not.
+If the "feature controlloop-utils" is enabled, the simulators are being used, otherwise, they are not.

 **Turning on the simulators**